 Appendix Fig 1.
 Fits of logistic curves to 0-5 cm prairie and unfertilized prairie root mass over six years (represented in days after establishment).
 Pink lines are the fit for each experimental plot and were used to make predictions.

 Appendix Fig 2.
-Fits of logistic curves to 0-5 cm row-crop root mass over six years (represented in days after establishment).
+Fits of logistic curves to 0-5 cm row-crop (maize) root mass over six years (represented in days after establishment).
 Pink lines are the fit for each experimental plot and were used to make predictions.

 Appendix Fig 3.
 Fits of logistic curves to 5-15 cm root mass over six years (represented in days after establishment).
 Pink lines are the fit for each experimental plot and were used to make predictions.